 If an appropriate labor organization does not exist for the area in which the beneficiary will be working, the petitioner will have to answer no to question seven and N/A to question eight regarding the advisory opinion.
 An addendum should be attached to the I-129 petition explaining that an appropriate organization does not exist, and the petitioner should submit support letters from recognized experts in the field who can attest to the beneficiary’s qualifications and the work being done.

 The I-129 L Classification Supplement must be completed by employers sponsoring a foreign national in the L-1A or L-1B visa classification (along with the primary Form I-129 Petition for a Nonimmigrant Worker that the employer will submit to U.S. Citizenship and Immigration Services (USCIS)).
 The L-1 visa classification was created for intracompany transferees between a United States company and its foreign parent, subsidiary, branch and/or affiliate.
 The L-1A visa is for manager and executive transferees, and the L-1B visa is for transferees with specialized knowledge.

 The first two questions of this supplement identify the petitioner and the beneficiary.
 The petitioner for the L visa classification is always the employer located in the United States.
 The beneficiary is the foreign visa applicant.

-Question four helps the petitioner determine whether it needs to pay an additional fee ($4,000 for an H-1B visa or $4,500 for an L visa, as of 2017) with the I-129 petition.
+Question four helps the petitioner determine whether it needs to pay an additional fee ($4,000 for an H-1B visa or $4,500 for an L visa, as of 2019) with the I-129 petition.
 This fee applies to petitioners who have more than 50 employees in the United States, where more than 50% of them are in H-1B or L status.

 Section one needs to be completed only if the petitioner is filing an individual petition.
 For questions one and two, the petitioner has to designate the specific L-1 status being sought and identify whether or not the beneficiary has been in the United States in L-1 or H-1B status in the seven-year period preceding the petition.
 The dates spent in either status need to be provided in the space available.
 These dates are important because a foreign national is allowed a total of only six years in H-1B status, five years in L-1B status, and seven years in L-1A status.
-Time spent in either visa classification will count towards the total six years.
+Time spent in either visa classification will count towards the total allowable period.

 Questions three and four ask for basic information about the employer abroad.
-Questions five and six ask about the beneficiary’s dates of employment with the employer abroad and his or her job duties for the three-year period preceding admission to the United States.
+Questions five and six ask about the beneficiary’s dates of employment with the employer abroad and job duties for the three-year period preceding admission to the United States.
 Transferees must have been employed for one continuous year with the qualified company abroad to be eligible for L-1 sponsorship in the United States.
 Their experience must also reflect that they are eligible as managers or executives, or as employees with specialized knowledge.